I'll Be Around (album)

 I'll Be Around is the fifth studio album by the American bluegrass band Split Lip Rayfield, released on October 15, 2008 (see 2008 in music).
-It is significant in that this is the first studio album after former guitar player Kirk Rundstrom's death, and it is dedicated to his memory.
-Also of note in the liner notes is a set of instructions to the building of the famous "Gas-Tank Bass" of Jeff Eaton.
+It is significant in that this is the first studio album after former guitar player Kirk Rundstrom's death, and its dedication to his memory.
+Also of note in the liner notes is a set of instructions for the building of the famous "Gas-Tank Bass" of Jeff Eaton.